First published October 2012

 In 1601 Fr.
 Geronimo had an audience with Ieyasu.
 This was after the decisive battle of Sekigahara of 1600 which paved the way for Ieyasu to become shogun (military commander-in-chief of Japan) in 1603.
 He presented the soon-to-be shogun many gifts (including tobacco seeds which later had a different sort of impact on Japan's culture) and apparently won his favor.

-Ieyasu then sent him to the Philippines as his ambassador.
-Fr.
-Geronimo returned to Japan and died in Kyoto in 1601.
+Ieyasu then sent Fr.
+Geronimo to the Philippines as his ambassador.
+He returned to Japan and died in Kyoto in 1601.

 The church building became the base for further evangelism in Edo and the surrounding areas under the leadership of Spanish Franciscan, Fr.
 Luis Sotelo who carried on the work after Fr.
 Geronimo's death.
 The number of Kirishitans in Edo reached around 3,000.

 Then the Tokugawa Shoguns turned against Christianity and worked hard to eradicate it.
 In 1612 Christianity was banned from Edo.

 In 1613 Tokugawa Hidetada, son of Ieyasu, destroyed the chapel -- 14 years after it had been constructed.